 how to proactively engage and support transfer students (Spring 2021).

-She is a liaison and partner with various academic and student affairs-diversity offices and programs and represents SDSU on the Advisory Board for the CSU Success Network and the CSU Systemwide Monthly Advising Meetings.
+Michelle represents SDSU on the Advisory Board for the CSU Success Network and the CSU Systemwide Monthly Advising Meetings.
 Recent professional presentations include an abstract submission to NASPA about SDSU's Reenrollment Intiative (2023), Transfers Matter at NASPA (June 2021), First-Gen Success at the CSU Student Success Network Virtual Conference (September/October 2020) and Building a Culture of Transfer Student Engagement & Excellence at the National Institute for the Study of Transfer Students (February 2021).
-She also has a book chapter promoting promising practices to engage transfer students in progress.

-Michelle also serves on the Filipino American Advisory Committee, a team of Filipino educational leaders dedicated to strengthening the Filipino student P-20 educational pathway.
-She is also on the board for the Fiipinos of Southbay Exhibit, which will be showcased at the Chula Vista Public Library (date to be announced).
+Michelle served on the Filipino American Advisory Committee, a team of Filipino educational leaders dedicated to strengthening the Filipino student P-20 educational pathway.
+She also served on the board for the Fiipinos of Southbay Exhibit, showcasing at the Chula Vista Public Library.
 She is dedicated to mentoring new and continuing Filipina/o/x students at SDSU who transition from the local service area, out of state, or who are international students, regardless of major and level.